rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v8.md

 ## Version

-This describes **v9** of the rewards calculation ruleset.
+This describes **v8** of the rewards calculation ruleset.

-This version removes a step that explicitly specified the legal inclusion distance for an attestation, and instead defers to the Beacon Chain specification relevant at the time of `targetSlot`.
+This version implements RPIP-30 following the suggestions [here](./misc/patches-rpip-30-suggestions.md)

-### Changes since `v8`
+### Changes since `v7`

-The following updates have been made from [v8](./legacy/rewards-calculation-spec-v8.md) of the spec.
+The following updates have been made from [v7](./legacy/rewards-calculation-spec-v7.md) of the spec.

 #### Major Updates

-None
+- Following the Protocol DAO vote to approve RPIP-30, [Collateral Rewards](#collateral-rewards) rewards are now weighted on a curve, favoring 8 Ether Minipools and creating diminishing returns as additional RPL above the minimum is staked.
+  - This change is phased in linearly over 5 intervals, starting with interval 18, and will be fully effective in interval 23.
+- There is no longer a maximum node collateral.
+  - RocketDAOProtocolSettingsNode.getMaximumPerMinipoolStake() is no longer called and a constant of 150% is used instead when calculating the phase-in for RPIP-30.

 #### Minor Changes

-- The max inclusion distance for an attestation listed in [Calculating Attestation Performance and Minipool Scores](#calculating-attestation-performance-and-minipool-scores) has been generalized; instead of copying the distance from the Beacon Chain specification directly into this specification (which may become outdated), it now defers to the max inclusion distance prescribed by the Beacon Chain specification in-place at the time of the attestation duty.
-In practice, it will be determined transparently by the Beacon Client in use when querying for attestation data.
+- The Rewards File now includes a `totalNodeWeight` field which represents the sum of the rewards weighting.

 #### Clarifications

-None
+- Disclaimers / Notes section has been updated to specify multiplication precedes division to preserve accuracy.
+- Attestation eligibility surrounding the Deneb hard fork was clearly defined.

 ---